regolith-linux/regolith-linux.github.io/configuring.md

 1. Edit `~/.Xresources-regolith`, add a `!` to the line `#include ".Xresources.d/theme-regolith"` and uncomment one of the other lines in the same section, say Ubuntu Dark by removing the `!` at the beginning of the line: `#include ".Xresources.d/theme-ubuntu-dark"`.
 2. Log out and back in.

+<sub>Note: any Icon or GTK theme you specify in Xresources must be installed via `apt`.
+For example the Ubuntu package `arc-icon-theme` must be installed if you wish to set `icon_theme` to Arc.</sub>

 ## Add a New Color Theme

 1. Copy the new theme file into your `~/.Xresources.d` directory.
 For example, if you have a color theme `color-sunday`, `cp color-sunday ~/.Xresources.d/`.